R1c4rdCo5t4/fcul-mei-notes/1sem/DSof/9-scenarios-and-tactics.md

 - Identify the **desired qualities**;
 - Ensure that the **system is built to have those qualities**.

-While the functionality of a software system is **largely independent** of how the system is **structured**, the architectural design plays a key role in achieving many of the quality attributes of the system, and functional and quality requirements must be considered in all of the design process.
+> While the functionality of a software system is **largely independent** of how the system is **structured**, the architectural design plays a key role in achieving many of the quality attributes of the system, and functional and quality requirements must be considered in all of the design process.
-- Scenarios and tactics provide a **structured approach to achieving quality in software systems**.
-- Analyzing architecture with scenarios **ensures the system meets functional and quality goals**.
 ### Key Concepts
 ##### Quality Attributes
 - Measurable or testable properties that **indicate how well a system satisfies the stakeholder needs**.